 In the markets, you can see Bitcoin abbreviated as BTC and Bitcoin Cash as BCH.
 Was a new Bitcoin needed?
 The key to this question is the limitations of the original Bitcoin and the differences that Bitcoin Cash brings.

 The biggest problem with Bitcoin is that it is a slow technology.
 Since Bitcoin transactions take an average of 10 minutes to process and, as the number of users grows, the time needed increases exponentially.
-In addition, more machines are needed to maintain high speed.
+In addition, more machines are needed to maintain a high speed.
 Over time, the block size in Bitcoin was proven to be insufficient, it was slower and less scalable for use in everyday operations.

 The Bitcoin Cash developers were able to maximize the original block size and make it eight times bigger – the first alternative used an 8 MB one, and the size is being increased ever since.
 This allows to speed up the blockchain verification process and optimizes the speed of transactions, regardless of the number of miners who support it.
 This is the big advantage of Bitcoin Cash over the prime currency.
 On the contrary, one disadvantage of Bitcoin Cash is that, due to using larger blocks, its security is theoretically less.